SWaeldchen/swaeldchen.github.io/_posts/2023-01-04-FI_Merlin-Arthur.md

 $\newcommand{\CA}{\mathcal{A}}$
 $\newcommand{\CM}{\mathcal{M}}$

+{% include abbrv.html %}

 <style>
   .figcap {
     font-size: 0.9em;
   }
 </style>

-This post is part 3 of my series on <a href="/blog/2023/FI_start/">Formal Interpretability</a>.
+This post is part 2 of my series on <a href="/blog/2023/FI_start/">Formal Interpretability</a>.

 *TL;DR:
 We present interactive classification as an approach to define informative features without modelling the data distribution explicitly

-1. Interactive Classification with Prover and Verifier: why the prover needs to be unreliable
-1. Asymmetric Feature Correlation
-1. Do we need a game equilibrium?
+1. Why we need an adversarial aspect to the prover
+1. Abstract definition of features
+1. A min-max theorem
 <!--more-->